SamPruden/sampruden.github.io/_posts/2023-09-18-godot-is-not-the-new-unity.md

 ### What if we tear it all down and start again?
 This option obviously has a lot of short term pain.
 Godot 4.0 has only recently happened, and now I'm talking about a backcompat breaking complete API redux like a Godot 5.0.
 However, if I'm honest with myself, I see this as the only viable path to the engine being in a good place in three years time.
 Mixing fast and slow APIs as discussed above would leave us with headaches for decades - a trap I expect the engine will probably fall into.

 In my opinion, if Godot were to go down this route, GDScript should probably be dropped entirely.
 I don't really see the point of it when C# exists, and supporting it causes so much hassle.
 I'm clearly completely at odds with the lead Godot devs and the project philosophy on this point, so I have no expectation that this will happen.
 Who knows though - Unity eventually dropped UnityScript for full C#, maybe Godot will one day take the same step.
+Foreshadowing?

 ## Was the title of this article melodramatic clickbait?
 Maybe a little.
 Not a lot.